splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

-1. Insert the API key you generated in VictorOps into the **API Key** field under the *Connect to your VictorOps Organization* section of Jira’s *VictorOps for Jira Server Configuration* page.
+1. Insert the API key you generated in VictorOps into the **API Key** field under the *Connect to your VictorOps Organization* section of Jira's *VictorOps for Jira Server Configuration* page.
 2. In the **API ID** field in the same section, insert the API ID you noted in the Splunk On-Call step above.
-3. Copy the Splunk On-Call Org ID displayed in your VictorOps URL (e.g. https://portal.victorops.com/client/%7BOrg_ID}) and paste it in Jira’s **Organization ID** field.
+3. Copy the Splunk On-Call Org ID displayed in your VictorOps URL (e.g. https://portal.victorops.com/client/%7BOrg_ID}) and paste it in Jira's **Organization ID** field.
 This is appended to the incident link within Jira tickets.
 4. Once all three fields have been populated, click **Connect**.
 On success, a new entry will appear in the *Connected VictorOps